 “Most of the time my work takes the form of interactive sculpture or installation art,” Tuangkamol explains, “I work predominantly with computer programing, electronics, game engines and some fabrication.
 My art pieces are designed to be physically interacted with”.

-“Digital Sense” is Tuangkamol’s recent amusing art project that shows how interactive digital technologies can integrate into the physical world.
-Two innovative creations are produced as part of this project called “Social Media without the Internet” and “Signal Moods.”
+Digital Sense, is Tuangkamol’s most recent art project and shows how interactive digital technologies can be integrated into the physical world in a tongue-in-cheek manner.
+Two innovative pieces were produced as part of this project: Social Media without the Internet and Signal Moods.

-Tuangkamol says, “Social Media without the Internet is a blazer that embed with social media’s typical functions.
-A person who wears this blazer can collect data like what a user does in social media platforms.
-These data are ‘likes,’’ ‘friends,’ ‘following,’ and ‘followers.’
-They can be ‘unfriended’ and ‘unliked’ as well.
-The Internet is not necessary here because every interaction happens with the physical presence of the wearer using their hands to socialize.
-After showing this piece and performed in public, I’ve experienced many delicate and interesting issues of humans interactions between the digital and physical world.”
+Social Media without the Internet is a blazer that has been embedded with typical social media functionality.
+A person who wears this blazer can collect data in the same way that a user does on social media platforms, this includes counting ‘likes,’ ‘friends’ and ‘followers’ which can also be ‘unfriended’ and ‘unliked’.
+The Internet is not necessary here, because every interaction takes place within the physical world, the wearer using their hands to socialize.

-For “Signal Moods,” a sound interactive sculpture, it comes with a program to synthesize audio from Twitter in real-time.
-The program collect tweets from Twitter and translate them into musical chords based on the musical theory and linguistic research database.
-The art piece provides us a new way to perceive one of the most popular social media in the world with our ears.
+Signal Moods is a sound interactive sculpture which synthesizes audio from Twitter in real-time.
+The program collect tweets and translates them into musical chords based on a musical theory and a linguistic research database.
+The piece allows us to perceive one of the most popular social media platforms with our ears.

 The advancement of New-media Art in modern society opens the door for people involved in art and science to express their creativity and share it with the world.
 Artworks do not only live in galleries anymore and when art spreads its arms, becoming multidisciplinary, it can connect to so many more people who might otherwise not have access to it.